shruti-garg30/CheapThrills/README.md

   - Windows required virtualization enabled in BIOS
   - Windows 10 Pro: required HyperV virtualization installed/enabled)

-Installation
+#### Setting Up
 Follow these steps to get a development environment running:

+1 - Create Database "cheapThrills" in Postgres
+- CREATE DATABASE cheapThrills;

-1 - Clone the repository
+2 - Clone the repository
 To clone the repository, run the following command in your terminal:
 - git clone https://github.com/shruti-garg30/CheapThrills

-2 - Install the dependencies
+3 - Install the dependencies
 You need to run a script file named 'setup.sh' to install all the necessary dependencies.
 Here's how you can do this:
 For Windows:
 Open your command prompt and navigate to the directory of the cloned repo, then run: